roadrunner-server/docs/plugins/server.md

 a command script that will be executed before starting the workers.
 You can also set environment variables to pass to this script.

+With server plugin v6, `on_init.env` values override inherited process environment values.
+In v5, inherited values took precedence for this command.
+Check for conflicting variable names when upgrading. `server.env` does not configure the initialization command.

+The `on_init.exec_timeout` interval starts after the command starts successfully.
+Use a duration with a unit, such as `20s`.

 {% hint style="info" %}
-If the `on_init` command fails (i.e., returns a non-zero exit code), RoadRunner will log the error but continue execution.
-This ensures that a failure during initialization does not interrupt the application's operation.
-Use `on_init.exit_on_error: true` to stop RoadRunner if `on_init` command fails or exceeds the `exec_timeout`.
+By default, RoadRunner logs an `on_init` command error and continues startup.
+Set `on_init.exit_on_error: true` to stop RoadRunner if the command fails or exceeds `exec_timeout`.
 {% endhint %}

 ### Worker starting command